lucascamacho/coevo_mut_antag/README.md

 * To all the actual and pass students of MiudoLab and Lage's at USP.
 * Charles Darwin for dive in that crazy trip in a crazy ship and write about it.
 * Alan Turing for develop the base of computers that we have nowadays.
-* Electric Octopus, Jimmy Hendrix, Naxatras and several other psichodelic bands that help me code better.
+* Electric Octopus, Jimmy Hendrix, Naxatras and several other psychodelic bands that help me code better.